Transport in UK

 • Driving Tips:

 Drive on the left-hand side of the road.
 Congestion charges are levied in most city centers (especially in London).
-Rent an automatic car if not accustomed to manual transmissions.
+If you’re not accustomed to manual transmissions, consider renting an automatic car.

 Ferry Services

-Ghats connects the mainland in the UK to islands and overseas places.
+Ghats connect the mainland of the UK to islands and overseas places.

-• Isle of White: Ghats from Southampton and Portsmouth.
+• Isle of Wight: Ferries from Southampton and Portsmouth.

-• The island of Scotland: Ghats between mainland Scotland and the Orkney Islands and Hebrides.
+• The island of Scotland: Gaps between mainland Scotland, the Orkney Islands, and the Hebrides.

-• Ireland: Ghats between Liverpool and Wales to Dublin.
+• Ireland: Gatwick between Liverpool and Wales to Dublin.

-• Europe: Cross channel Ghats from France to Dover to Calais.
+• Europe: Cross-channel ferries from France to Dover to Calais.

 Transport Tips for Tourists

-• Pay without contact: Most public transport networks accept contact-free credit/debit cards.
+• Pay without contact: Most public transportation networks accept contactless credit or debit cards.

-• Buy a railway card: Tourists who come to the country for an extended period can spend to save money on train tickets with a railway card (two together, senior or young railway cards).
+• Buy a railway card: Tourists who visit the country for an extended period can save money on train tickets with a railway card (available for two, senior, or young individuals).

-• Download transport apps: Get root planning through apps such as Citimapper, TFL Go and Google Maps.
+• Download transport apps: Get root planning through Citimapper, TFL Go, and Google Maps.

 Most Used Travel Transportation Apps